-Vienna had been on my travel bucket list for such a long time so when I finally visited this beautiful city just over a month ago, it felt all the more special.
+Vienna had been on my travel bucket list for such a long time so when I finally visited this beautiful city, it felt all the more special.
 We spent four nights in Vienna, which gave us three days to explore and see the sights.
-I wish we had stayed longer as we ran out of time to do everything we wanted.
-However, I can honestly say I had the best time exploring this charming Austrian city and hope to return in the near future.
+We had the best time exploring this charming Austrian city and hope to return in the near future.
 Until then here is my ultimate city guide to Vienna for wheelchair users, including where to stay, what to see and do, where to eat and how to get around.

 Where to Stay